Visit La Marzocco

 For those who are interested in the pleasure of visiting our company, learning about the history of La Marzocco, the traditions of Handmade in Florence since 1927, observing the machines in construction, which make up the company’s heritage, as well as take part in the La Marzocco family experience, we organize tours of our show room and factory on week days (Monday-Tuesday / Thursday-Friday) by appointment only at 10.30 am and with requests being made at least ONE week prior to date of preferred visit.

-Kindly be informed that La Marzocco will suspend factory visits from January 22nd to February 16th.
+Kindly be informed that due to the annual summer closure, La Marzocco will suspend factory visits from 6-24 August, 2018.

 Please indicate the week day that is most convenient, (which will subsequently be confirmed as indicated dates must be compatible on our end).
 Please take note that Wednesdays is not one of the weekdays available.
 We can accept groups of up to a maximum of 30 people.
 Visits are carried out in French, English, German, Italian, Romanian or Spanish and usually last between 1 to 1 and a half hours.

 La Marzocco Srl